-We know that many residents in and around Wainfleet have been affected as a result of the recent flood and may not be able to return to live in their homes for some time.
-Others will be preparing to return home but will have a number of matters to deal with to resettle into their homes.
-Of those affected by the floods, some households may want to access additional support and we know that for all of those affected; keeping you up to date with information relevant to your situation is important .
+We know that many residents in and around Wainfleet have been affected as a result of the floods and may not be able to return to live in their homes for some time.
+Others are preparing to return home but will have a number of matters to deal with to resettle into their homes.
+Of those affected by the floods, some households may want to access additional support and we know that for all of those affected; keeping you up to date with information relevant to your situation is important.

-Lauren; our Flood Recovery Link Worker is a key member of our Flood Recovery Coordination Team.
-Lauren will provide a direct link between services / support / partner organisations and residents affected, including those who are currently unable to return to their homes as a result of the flood.
+Lauren, our Flood Recovery Link Worker, is a key member of our Flood Recovery Coordination Team.
+Lauren provides a direct link between services / support / partner organisations and residents affected, including those who are currently unable to return to their homes as a result of the flood.

-Lauren will act as a designated point of contact to ensure that residents affected by the flooding:
+Lauren is a designated point of contact to ensure that residents affected by the flooding:

-- Are supported and have access to support and services they need including council services, support services and wider health & wellbeing services
+- Are supported and have access to support and services they need including council services, support services and wider health and wellbeing services

 - Have access to up to date information